 What is a lunar tetrad?
 Both astronomers and followers of certain Christian pastors are talking about the lunar tetrad of 2014-2015.
 What is a tetrad?
 It’s four successive total lunar eclipses, with no partial lunar eclipses in between, each of which is separated from the other by six lunar months (six full moons)

-From what we’ve been able to gather, two Christian pastors, Mark Blitz and John Hagee, use the term Blood Moon to apply to the full moons of the upcoming tetrad – four successive total lunar eclipses, with no partial lunar eclipses in between, each of which is separated from the other by six lunar months (six full moons) – in 2014 and 2015.
+From what we’ve been able to gather, two Christian pastors, Mark Blitz and John Hagee, use the term Blood Moon to apply to the full moons of the ongoing tetrad – four successive total lunar eclipses, with no partial lunar eclipses in between, each of which is separated from the other by six lunar months (six full moons) – in 2014 and 2015.
 John Hagee appears to have popularized the term in his 2013 book Four Blood Moons: Something is About to Change.

 Mark Blitz and John Hagee speak of a lunar tetrad as representing a fulfillment of Biblical prophecy.
 After all, the moon is supposed to turn blood red before the end times, isn’t it?
 As described in Joel 2:31 (Common English Bible):